 As a major regional hub; flying into Princess Juliana should prove very easy if you are already in the Caribbean.
 There are a number of airlines, large and small, that have daily trips to Sint Maarten.

-Look below for a listing of scheduled air service from other Caribbean airports.
-If there are no flights from an airport near you, connecting through a regional airport might prove to be an excellent option.
+See below for scheduled air service from other airports in the region.
+Even if there are no flights from an airport near you, taking a connecting flight from another Caribbean airport might prove to be a very viable option.

 |Antigua, Antigua and Barbuda||ANU||Air St. Maarten, LIAT|